Rafael Barreto (singer): Overview

 Barreto auditioned for the third season of Ídolos Brazil in Salvador, Bahia.

 Performances

 Career

 Barreto signed a recording contract with Sony Music Entertainment, managed by Rede Record in December 2008.

 Pensando em Você

 Studio recording sessions for the eponymous major label debut Rafael Barreto ran in São Paulo, São Paulo early 2009.
 Rafael Barreto: Pensando em Você was released in June 2009 in Brazil, with the song "Pensando em Você" (English: Thinking of You) as first single.

 In a break with Ídolos tradition, Barreto's Ídolos "coronation song", "Não Vou Duvidar" (English: I Don't Doubt), despite being included on his major-label debut, wasn't released as a single, becoming the first Ídolos winner album to do so.

-Music Video
+Music video

-Filming of Rafael Barreto's first music video started between May to June 2009 in São Paulo, São Paulo.
+Filming of Rafael Barreto's first music video started between May and June 2009 in São Paulo, São Paulo.
 The video premiered on June 26, 2009.